exploratory-io/book/viz/category.md

   * Create Groups: Create extra groups for the values outside the range.
   * Ignore

+If you don't specify the Upper/lower Range, the edge value (min/max value) will be handled by the following rule.

+* If the "Edge Value Handling" is set to "Include Upper Edge", the min value will be included in the lowest category.
+* If the "Edge Value Handling" is set to "Include Lower Edge", the max value will be included in the highest category.

 ### Equal Frequency

 It divides the numeric values into groups by the number of data points.
 Each group will have the same amount of data points (data rows).
 Note that it won't be exactly the same number among groups if you have tied values.

 Following options are available.
 * Number of categories: Number of categories to create.